NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 An injectable formulation composed of opebacan, a 21 kDa recombinant fragment of human bactericidal/permeability-increasing protein (BPI), with potential anti-infective activity.
 Upon intravenous administration, opebacan is able to mimic BPI and binds to and neutralizes lipopolysaccharides (LPS or endotoxins), which are components of the cell wall of gram-negative bacteria that induce a potent innate immune response.
 This may prevent an endotoxin-mediated inflammatory response and may prevent graft-versus-host-disease (GvHD) after myeloablative allogeneic hematopoietic stem cell transplantation (aHSCT).
 BPI, a host-defense protein against microbial infection, is naturally produced by neutrophils.
 Chemotherapy and radiation therapy induce neutropenia and depletion of endogenous BPI.
 These therapies also cause intestinal damage and release of bacterial endotoxins into the bloodstream, which initiate a systemic inflammatory response, activate donor T-lymphocytes and possibly cause GvHD following aHSCT.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: recombinant BPI 21 fragment Foreign brand name: Neuprex Abbreviation: rBPI 21